 Although it is celebrated all across the country, Varanasi is one place where you will get to experience the true nuances of the Guru Purnima celebration.
-Guru Purnima 2021 will be celebrated on July 24 (date may vary).
+Guru Purnima 2021 will be celebrated on July 24th.

 With this, the Buddhist sangha was established on the full-moon day of the Asahdha month.
 It is said that soon this Buddhist sangha grew to 60 members.
 This was when Lord Buddha sent them in every direction possible for spreading the divine message of Dharma.

-1. Guru Purnima Rituals and Guru Pooja.
 The celebrations of Guru Poornima include various spiritual activities as well as rituals.
 Guru Pooja is also conducted at various temples and places.
 Along with this, many cultural performances are also held at various places as well.
-In several ashrams and monasteries, chanting and prayers are offered by the students and disciples in the honour of their respective gurus.
+In several ashrams and monasteries, chanting and prayers are offered by the students and disciples in the honor of their respective gurus.
 Many disciples recite Vishnu Sahatranam a thousand times.

-2. Fasting and Feasting.
 Many people also keep a fast on this day.
-At temples, feasts are organized which include the charnamrit (a combination of sweet curd and dry fruits) along with other simple yet delicious delicacies which include ladoos, Gulab jamuns, khichdi, puri choley, barfi and few other things.
+At temples, feasts are organized which include the Charnamrit (a combination of sweet curd and dry fruits) along with other simple yet delicious delicacies which include Ladoos, Gulab jamuns, khichdi, Puri Choley, Barfi, and few other things.

 By Air.
 If you plan on visiting Varanasi by air, then, you will need to deboard at the Varanasi Airport aka Lal Bhadur Shastri Airport.
 This airport is quite well connected with other Indian cities thus, you can board a flight from most of the major metropolitan cities to Varanasi.
 And as you get off the flight, consider booking a taxi or some other means of public transportation to reach your respective destination.